tboulet/Operational-Research/README.md

 The VMP instances are generated artificially.
 The VM data is generated following random distributions (uniform, constant...) that can be defined in the `configs/problem/<problem tag>.yaml` files, where `<problem tag>` is the tag of the VMP variation problem you want to generate.
 For example, for the default VMP problem, the file is `configs/problem/vmp.yaml`.

-The server data is generated from the VM data, which allows the problem to be feasible and provides an almost-lower bound on the optimal solution.
+The server data is generated from the VM data, which allows the problem to be feasible and provides an upper bound on the optimal solution, and an almost-lower bound on any solution.
 In details, it does the following :

 - generate the $m$ VMs following configured distributions
 - group those VMs in $k$ groups, with $k \le n$